pchemguy/spec-kit/templates/prespec-analysis.md

 > - Features produced by the present feature decomposition workflow correspond to SpecKit user stories.
 > - Superfeatures are cohesive, focused groups of features forming units of work for the canonical SpecKit loop starting from `specify`.
 > - Superfeatures correspond to SpecKit features - the primary focus of `specify.md`.
+> - In this workflow, the term "feature" means a roadmap-level user-story candidate, not a SpecKit `/speckit.specify` feature.
+A "superfeature" is the SpecKit `/speckit.specify` feature.

 The goal is to: